MicrosoftDX/nether/README.md

 * Simple Match Making (_work in progress_)

-## Legacy

-There are more re-usable content in Nether, located in the legacy folder, including things for: Custom Authentication, REST APIs using Web Apps, Custom Analytics Pipelines, JavaScript Client, Java Client and more.
-We are currently moving towards an easier to use model with the server less approach and will try to bring back functionality that was previously implemented.
-The code is still int the [legacy](legacy) folder if you ever need it.

 ## Contribute Code

 We welcome contributions.
 To contribute please follow the instructions on